abdur-tech/django-udemy-blog/README.md

-Steps to run the project
+About:

+It is a photo blogging platform.

+Installation:

 1) clone the Repository
+2) Navigate to the project directory
+3) install required dependency using requirement.txt file.
-2) Run python manage.py runserver to start the blog
+4) Run the below command to start django server. python manage.py runserver